 That’s my favorite line from this book.
 I realize it’s not so much a line as it is three words of advice, but for someone who often feels behind, it’s good advice.

 The book opens with a story about two of the world’s best athletes.
 One has trained at his sport pretty much since birth.
 The other tried a bunch of other things and didn’t really get into his sport until later in life.
 But at one point or another, they were both at the top of their respective sports.
 The two athletes are Tiger Woods and Roger Federer.

-But Range points out the other side of the equation, that for every Tiger there’s a Roger.
-Don’t feel bad if your kid isn’t playing Fur Elise by age three, it’s okay.
+But Range illuminates the lesser-told story, that for every Tiger there’s a Roger.
+Don’t feel bad if your kid isn’t playing Für Elise by age three, it’s okay.
 [But by god make sure they nail it by the time they’re 4.]

-I enjoyed Range because it made me feel better about being who I am.
-Namely, someone with multiple interests who hasn’t really broken through yet.
+I enjoyed Range because it made me feel better about being who I am, someone with multiple interests who hasn’t really broken through yet.

 I later got involved with our high school’s improv team.
 That was even more fun, because we would actually make people laugh.
 And that, my friends, is the real goal of this whole thing.
 It wasn’t enough to make people smile or, depending on the quality of the performance, occasionally cry.
 No, I wanted the laugh.
 I was hooked.

 So I did what any normal kid did.
 I went to college, majored in political science—again for the girls [my wife was a poli sci major]—and economics (because I wanted a job).
 I got a regular job as a technology consultant.
 Then I became a recruiter.
-Then an independent headhunter [basically the same thing].
+Then an independent headhunter [same thing].
 And then a commercial actor, stand-up comic, and writer.

 In short: a lot of different things.